Complete this questionnaire and I’ll send you a quote taking your cancer history into account.

 Everyone knows someone who had it – but everything changes if it’s you.

-I’m so happy for you that you’re recovering – no doubt it’s been a hellish few months of doctors, treatment and feeling shit.
+I’m so happy that you’re recovering – no doubt it’s been a hellish few years of doctors, treatment and feeling shit.

 You can finally move on with your life.

-Having gone through cancer is scary enough without having all that tricky financial stuff to deal with too.
+Having gone through cancer is scary enough without all that tricky insurance stuff to deal with too.

 It might feel like another battle, but don’t worry: we’re on your side.

 We work with all five insurers, so we know the pros and cons of each.
-Some are worth approaching if you have had a history of cancer, others are best avoided.
 This means we can get you cover at the lowest possible price with the least amount of hassle.

 If you or a loved one has a history of cancer, you’ll be relieved to hear that it is still possible to buy a life insurance policy.